Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: Financial applications on the VIX

-Leveraging the theoretical basis of the NLD-CEV model, this research develops a VIX option pricing formula with practical implications.
+Leveraging the theoretical basis of the NLD-CEV process, this research develops a VIX futures and options pricing formula with practical implications.
 The ability to derive a closed-form solution for fractional-order conditional moments in the NLD-CEV process enables efficient and accurate option price calculations.
-This methodology bridges the gap between advanced mathematical modeling and practical financial applications, significantly enhancing option pricing techniques for volatility derivatives.
+This methodology bridges the gap between advanced mathematical modeling and~practical financial applications, significantly enhancing option pricing techniques for volatility~derivatives.